 Part of the role of leadership is to raise the level of people’s gaze and get them engaged in critical thinking around their work and how it is connected to the business as a whole.
 When you involve team members in the planning process, you demonstrate the value of their role and their voice.
 That level of engagement encourages greater participation and involvement in the success of the business, improving their personal productivity.

-If you are looking for how you can facilitate a productive planning process, and perhaps unsure of where to start, we wanted to provide some ideas to generate dialogue around the strategy you need in place to fulfil business objectives.
+If you are looking for how you can facilitate a productive strategic planning process, and perhaps unsure of where to start, we wanted to provide some ideas to generate dialogue around the strategy you need in place to fulfil business objectives.
 In our work, strategy is the alignment of the outputs and objectives; the capabilities and resources available; and the opportunities and challenges the environment provides.
 We firmly believe that employees can provide insights, different perspectives, and ideas to inspire a constructive dialogue

 - Vision – Is the vision clear to all members of the team?
 Share the vision of the business and ask for feedback.